Email FacebookTwitterMenu burgerClose thin

 Windsor County7%

 Some products are subject to rates higher than those listed above.
 The state tax on hotels, motels and restaurant meals (the “Meals and Rooms Tax”) is 9%, plus an additional 1% local option meals and rooms tax collected by some cities.
-Alcohol is also subject to a higher sales tax.
+Alcohol is also subject to a higher sales tax of 10%.

 Vermont Property Tax

-Vermont’s property tax rates rank among the highest in the U.S. On average, Vermont homeowners pay more than $4,859 per year in property taxes, which leads to a 1.78% average effective rate.
-That is the fifth-highest average effective property tax rate in the country.
+Vermont’s property tax rates rank among the highest in the U.S. The median Vermont homeowner pays more than $5,026 per year in property taxes, which leads to a 1.42% effective rate (median property tax bill divided by median home value).
+That is the sixth-highest effective property tax rate in the country.
 Note that property is assessed and tax rates are set at the municipal level in Vermont, so rates can vary from one city or town to the next.

 Considering buying a house in the Green Mountain state, or looking to refinance a property you already own?
 Take a look at our Vermont mortgage guide for details on rates and information about getting a mortgage in the state.